EventTarget: addEventListener() method

 Event listener with an arrow function

-This example demonstrates a simple event listener implemented using arrow function notation.
+This example demonstrates an event listener implemented using arrow function notation.

 HTML